 Twins or Multiples

-You’ll need a pump which really boosts you milk supply.
-Twins need double the supply to ensure enough milk for each feed.
+You’ll need a pump which roosts you milk supply.
+Twins need to double the supply to ensure enough milk for each feed.
 A high quality, double electric breast pump is the best option as it will cut your expressing time in half.
 If you intend to use it frequently make sure the motor is powerful enough to cope with excessive use.
 We would highly recommend the Spectra S1 or the Medela Swing Maxi.

 You will probably need to exclusively pump for your premature baby until they can suckle themselves.
 A hospital grade pump is the best option.
-The neonatal unit should be able to provide you with a pump to use whilst you are in hospital.
-When you are discharged ask if they have a loan system.
+The neonatal unit should be able to provide you with a pump to use whilst you are in the hospital.
+When you are discharged, ask if they have a loan system.
 If not consider renting a hospital grade breast pump.
 If you prefer to buy your own opt for the Spectra S1.

 Do you plan to continue breastfeeding when you return to work?
-A breast pump can help you relieve the engorgement and keep your supply high for baby.
-For work you’ll want a pump which is portable, quick and quiet.
+A breast pump can help you relieve the engorgement and keep your supply high for your baby.
+For work, you’ll want a pump which is portable, quick and quiet.
 If you are pumping frequently we’d recommend the Medela Swing.
 For occasional work use opt for an inexpensive manual pump like the Lansinoh Comfort.

 Plan on travelling but still need your pump?
 A manual or battery operated breast pump is best for this.
 You don’t need to worry about a power supply or running out of charge.
 These pumps are also lightweight and compact enough to carry in a handbag.